vanHeemstraSystems/hatch-pypi-publishing/300/README.md

 See [README.md](./400/README.md)

-WE ARE HERE: Back to publishing to PyPI now that we have a Python aplication in Hatch
+WE ARE HERE: Back to publishing to PyPI now that we have a Python application in Hatch.